Rachel

 As an only child whose parents moved away from their own families for their careers, I found myself incredibly alone.
 No guide map and no one who could understand my titanic loss, everyone else still had their Dads.

 TNN gave me the community I so desperately needed.
-People who understand let me breathe again.
+People who understand and let me breathe again.
 They gave me the space to talk about my Dad to keep his memory and spirit alive

 My grief is Dad’s voice in my head, the weight on my shoulders and the hole in my heart.
 No matter how much time passes, I will always carry my Dad with me to live the dreams we worked so hard for.